 Best Time to Visit Seward Alaska

-The temperatures in summer are very pleasant with highs around 70 degrees and lows around 50 degrees.
-You can expect 2-3 inches of rain per month from May – July and 5 inches in August.
+The temperatures in summer are very pleasant with highs around 70 degrees and lows in the 50s.
+You can expect 2-3 inches of rain per month from May through July and 5 inches in August.
 You’ll have a mix of sunny and cloudy days.
 Make sure to bring a light jacket and layers to stay comfortable.

 Related Post: The Ultimate 10 Day Alaska Summer Trip Itinerary